-Under relevant PRC laws, regulations and national standards, personal health data is defined broadly as data that can identify a specific natural person or reflect the physical or mental health of a specific natural person, either alone or in combination with other information.
+Under relevant PRC laws, regulations and national standards, personal health data is defined broadly as data that can identify a specific natural person and reflect the physical or mental health of a specific natural person.
 Informed consent is, in principle, the default mechanism for any collection, use and sharing of personal health data while under special circumstances such as involving public interests or personal security, consent would not be required.